Merge-of-Thought Distillation: Introduction

-A natural follow-up question is: \textbf{can we \emph{fuse the strengths of multiple teachers}}—integrating diverse reasoning styles and complementary skills into a single student to achieve stronger performance?
-Recent studies have shown that long CoTs, due to excessive length and redundant steps, tend to accumulate more noise and irrelevant content \citep{luo2025through,zhang2025long,li2025feature}.
-It is unclear whether, in mixed-teacher long-CoT distillation, such noise is amplified through interactions, and how to suppress idiosyncratic noise while preserving the consensus structure.
-These trends suggest that \emph{diversity of teachers and reasoning paths} is an asset—provided we can overcome conflicts among various teachers' supervision.
+A natural follow-up question is: \textit{\textbf{How can we effectively fuse the diverse strengths of multiple teachers?}} The goal is to consolidate their complementary reasoning features into a single student.
+Long CoTs often accumulate noise and irrelevant content \citep{luo2025through,zhang2025long,li2025feature}.
+It is unclear whether, in mixed-teacher long-CoT distillation, such noise is amplified through interactions, and how to suppress noise while preserving the consensus features.
+It suggest that: \textit{\textbf{Diversity of teachers and reasoning paths is an asset—provided we can overcome conflicts among the supervision of various teachers}}.

-\textbf{Model merging} has already demonstrated that merging can help models fit to different data distributions and is widely applied to joint training across diverse domains and tasks \citep{yu2024language,zhou2024metagpt,yadav2024matters}.
-Inspired by these advantages, we aim to leverage \emph{model merging} to overcome conflicts among various teachers' supervision and, through continuous merge-and-training iterations, unify different teachers' reasoning abilities and ultimately converge to a consensus reasoning landscape.
+As an effective technique for overcoming data distribution conflicts, model merging has been widely applied to joint training across diverse domains and tasks \citep{yu2024language,zhou2024metagpt,yadav2024matters}.
+However, our revisiting analysis also showed that a single Post-hoc merge does not reliably resolve cross-teacher supervision conflicts and unify different teachers' reasoning abilities.
+These limitations motivate an approach that goes beyond one-shot merging to reconcile heterogeneous teacher signals by \textbf{repeatedly reinforcing the learning of consensus reasoning features}.

-To this end, we propose \textbf{Merge-of-Thought Distillation (MoT)}: a lightweight framework that \textbf{alternates} between (i) \textbf{teacher-specific branch SFT} and (ii) \textbf{weight-space merging of student variants}.
-Intuitively, branch SFT internalizes each teacher’s reasoning style in the student; the subsequent parameter-space merge then \textbf{distills consensus}—retaining features reinforced across teachers while suppressing individual accidents and quirks.
-After multiple iterations, the student progressively condenses into a \textbf{merged student} that reflects multi-teacher consensus reasoning.
+To this end, we propose \textbf{Merge-of-Thought Distillation (MoT)}: a lightweight framework that alternates between (i) \textbf{teacher-specific branch SFT} and (ii) \textbf{weight-space merging of student variants}.
+Intuitively, branch SFT internalizes the reasoning style of each teacher into one student; the subsequent parameter-space merge then distills consensus—retaining features reinforced across teachers while suppressing individual accidents and quirks.
+After multiple iterations, the student progressively condenses into a merged student that reflects multi-teacher consensus reasoning.
+We found that MoT significantly enhanced reasoning ability of the model and alleviated catastrophic forgetting.
+In addition, we have experimentally and theoretically demonstrated that \textbf{consensus CoT emerges naturally with MoT}: MoT eliminates teacher-specific inductive biases and inter-teacher conflicts at the token level while repeatedly reinforcing the learning of consensus reasoning features, enabling training in a flatter loss landscape and effective transfer to new student models.

-\textbf{Main findings.} We present, to our knowledge, the \textbf{first systematic study of multi-teacher long-chain CoT co-distillation}.